m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 we can see clearly that `method1` and `method3` might error but `method2` never will, but we can still write our code in "straight-through" style without polluting the "happy path" with error handling.
-Best of all our errors are just values
+Best of all our errors are just values, so they're guaranteed to refactor correctly - and if not, the compiler will catch us.

 [1] It's aliased as `Disjunction`, but aliases have their own issues e.g. they don't show up in type errors.